 - 1/4 cup (1/2 stick) unsalted butter, softened

 - 1/2 teaspoon ground cinnamon

 - 2 teaspoons Half & Half (light cream) or milk

 - 1/4 to 1/3 cup chopped pecans or walnuts, optional, for sprinkling on top

 Cream the butter, pumpkin puree, cinnamon, and vanilla, blending well.
 Add powdered sugar a cup at a time, blending well after each addition.
 Add Half & Half or milk and blend well.
 NOTE: This makes a very thick buttercream frosting.
 If you want a thinner, creamier frosting, add more Half & Half or milk until you get the desired consistency.

 After frosting the cooled pumpkin loaf, sprinkle with chopped pecans or walnuts if desired.

 Recipe from NancyC | nancy-c.com

 Frosted or unfrosted, I think you’ll love this pumpkin bread! 🙂 Are you baking any pumpkin-flavored goodies?

-Sharing at Thursday Favorite Things, Full Plate Thursday, Wonderful Wednesday, Hearth & Soul, Silver Pennies Sundays, Mix it Up Monday, Inspire Me Monday, Happiness is Homemade, Weekend Potluck, Meal Plan Monday, Fiesta Friday.
+Sharing at Weekend Potluck, Thursday Favorite Things, Wonderful Wednesday H&H, Full Plate Thursday, Tasty Tuesdays, Wonderful Wednesday, Inspire Me Monday, Hearth & Soul, Silver Pennies Sundays, Happiness is Homemade.